gvp-257/AnalogControlPanel/Readme.md

     uint16_t InternalADC.sleepRead()

 For lower noise: turns off the CPU, timers, and other parts of the chip while the ADC works, and turns them back on when it's finished.
-(Wake-up takes about 10 CPU-clock cycles on top of the ADC's processing time, 13 ADC-clock cycles.)
+Wake-up takes about 10 CPU-clock cycles on top of the ADC's processing time.

     uint8_t InternalADC.read8Bit()

 Low-RAM read, e. g. for storing hundreds of readings for a simple oscilloscope.
 Returns 0 ..
 255 in a single byte.
-Assumes you have done bitDepth8()
-beforehand: does not check.
+Assumes you have done `bitDepth8()` beforehand: does not check.

-### 3. NON-BLOCKING SAMPLING
+### 3. NON-BLOCKING READS

-Non-blocking means that the ATmega starts the ADC, then continues processing while the ADC is taking its sample.
+Non-blocking means that the ATmega starts the ADC, then continues processing while the ADC is working in the background.

     InternalADC.startReading()